The Cromer Material Handling Blog

 If your forklift does overheat, don’t worry.
 It doesn't mean the forklift's useless.
 You can still cool it down and avoid it happening again in the future.

 Number one: DO NOT spray the forklift down with water!
-You risk severe engine damage, possibly even a fire.
+You risk severe damage to its engine, and possibly even starting a fire.

 Instead, park the forklift someplace cool and let it rest for 24 hours.
 Inside an air-conditioned facility, under shade next to a building…wherever you can find a consistently cooler environment.